Carpal coalition

-Carpal coalition is the abnormal fusion of two or more carpal bones when they fail to segment during intrauterine development.
+Carpal coalition refers to the abnormal fusion of two or more carpal bones that occurs when they fail to separate during intrauterine development.
 First described by Eduard Sandifort in 1779, carpal coalitions are often an isolated issue which connect two carpal bones in the same row of the wrist.
-These issues are congenital and occur at various rates throughout the population.
+These congenital conditions occur at varying rates across the population.

 Signs and symptoms

 Patients with carpal coalition often offer no clinical significance and patients rarely have any associated issues.
 Though infrequent, some patients may complain of pain.

 Causes

 Carpal coalition result from an incomplete separation of a common embryological carpal precursor in utero, during the fifth to eighth weeks.

 Subtypes

 The lunate and triquetral bones are the most common carpal bones to fuse together, resulting in a lunotriquetral coalition in 1% of people.
 60% of patients with a lunotriquetral coalition will have it bilaterally.
 Among isolated incidents the capitate and hamate bones are the next most common to fuse followed by the pisiform-triquetrum, trapezium-trapezoid, scaphoid-capitate, and triquetrum-hamate.

 Carpal coalitions may further be divided into four subtypes: